mcosovic/JuliaGrid.jl/docs/src/tutorials/dcStateEstimation.md

 ---

 ##### Implementation
-JuliaGrid initiates the DC state estimation framework by setting up the WLS model, as illustrated in the following code segment:
+JuliaGrid initiates the DC state estimation framework by setting up the WLS model, as illustrated in the following:
 ```@example DCSETutorial
 analysis = dcStateEstimation(system, device)
 nothing # hide